 This free-of-charge website was built at the request of researchers to facilitate exchange, advance research and support decision-makers with an independent perspective.
-It was started by Economist Christian Takushi in 2014.
-He coined the term “geopolitical economics”.
+It was started by Economist Christian Takushi in 2014, who coined the term “geopolitical economics”.

-Christian Takushi is a seasoned macro economist with extensive investment experience.
+Takushi is a seasoned macro economist with extensive investment and strategy experience.
 He is a Swiss citizen, born in Peru and of Japanese descent.
-He has a strong track record predicting and analysing geopolitical risks.
+He gives speeches and lectures in English, German, Spanish and occasionally in French as well.

 Who is Christian Takushi?

-A growing number of decision makers and policy makers see Takushi as a Geopolitical Economist, and are using his insights to identify future risk events, crises and changes.
-In recent years Takushi has been invited to lecture/speak at distinguished institutions such as the IMD Executive MBA Program, B.I.S.
-Headquarters, Lausanne University HEC, the CFA Institute, the Rosey Institute, Zurich University of Applied Sciences, the European Pension Forum etc.
+A growing number of decision makers and policy makers see him as a Geopolitical Economist, and are using his insights to identify future risk events, crises and changes.
+In recent years Takushi has been invited to lecture and speak at distinguished institutions such as the IMD Executive MBA Program, the Bank for International Settlements’ Headquarters, Lausanne University HEC, the CFA Institute, the Rosey Institute, Zurich University of Applied Sciences, the European Pension Forum etc.

 Connecting Economics, Investments and Geopolitics